bioperl/bioperl.github.io/howtos/Local_Databases_HOWTO.md

 ## Abstract

-This is a [HOWTO](/howtos/index.html) that talks about using Bioperl to create local sequence databases for fast retrieval.
+This [HOWTO](/howtos/index.html) talks about using Bioperl to create local sequence databases for fast retrieval.

 ## Introduction